East Side Trolley Tunnel

-The East Side Trolley Tunnel, also known as the East Side Transit Tunnel or the College Hill Tunnel, is a bi-directional tunnel in Providence, Rhode Island, originally built for trolley use in 1914, and now used for public transit buses.
+The East Side Trolley Tunnel, also known as the East Side Transit Tunnel or the College Hill Tunnel, is a bi-directional tunnel in Providence, Rhode Island, United States, originally built for trolley use in 1914, and now used for public transit buses.
 The East Side Trolley Tunnel could be considered the first bus rapid transit link in North America, because of its exclusive and continuous bus use since 1948.

 Description

 The tunnel runs for 2160 ft under College Hill on Providence's East Side, with its east portal at Thayer Street, the busy commercial district near Brown University, leading to its west portal at North Main Street near the Rhode Island School of Design.
 It provides a gentler 4% to 5% grade compared to the steeper 10% grade of the city streets above it, while also allowing public-transit vehicles to bypass traffic and stoplights.
 The tunnel traverses a 100 ft drop in elevation from its east portal to its west portal.

 The tunnel is reserved exclusively for buses—currently the RIPTA routes 1, 32, 33, 34, 40, 49, and 61.
 Police and Fire Department vehicles also may make use of the tunnel.
 The facility carries around 4,500 riders daily (almost 10% of RIPTA ridership), via approximately 1,680 buses per week.
 The Thayer Street stop is the 6th-busiest of the 4,000 stops in the statewide RIPTA system.
 The tunnel allows faster transit access from College Hill to Downtown Providence and the RIPTA transit hub at Kennedy Plaza.

 Despite signs explicitly forbidding trespassing or use of skateboards in the tunnel, fast skateboarding through the tunnel is fairly common.
-Auto parts salesmen, couriers, and other delivery personnel have been known to "shoot the tunnel" to avoid traffic congestion, though risking a substantial traffic fine.